yl2811-cmd/Showheel/wwwroot/story-engl.md

 ### Narrative Function

 The longest arc (19 episodes).
-Three things are done: ① Lia transforms from "that quiet child" into a complete person; ② The invisible wall between Anna and Lia is peeled away layer by layer until the complete memory on the high-altitude glacier shatters it; ③ Archeon's world-building jumps from "several settlements" to "the geographical panorama of a civilization"—the hub density of Frontier City → the botanical ecology of Skyleaf Basin → the glacial boundaries of Serpent's Tooth peak.
+Three things are done: ① Lia transforms from "that quiet child" into a complete person; ② The invisible wall between Anna and Lia is peeled away layer by layer until the complete memory on the high-altitude glacier shatters it; ③ Archeon's worldbuilding jumps from "several settlements" to "the geographical panorama of a civilization"—the hub density of Frontier City → the botanical ecology of Skyleaf → the glacial boundary of the Serpent's Tooth peak.

 The emotional direction gradually shifted from "feeling sorry for Anna" to "feeling sorry for both of them at the same time," and finally to "understanding why Anna is like this, but also understanding what Lia has endured."